GENI-NSF/geni-tools/README-omni.txt

 New in v2.3.2:
   - Make framework_pgch not require a project if slice URN is given (#293)
   - Stop common errors in framework_pgch.py from throwing a stacktrace (#306)
+  - clear-passphrases.py: fix bug when omni_config is in certain directories (#304)

 New in v2.3.1:
  - Added a new script to do GENI VLAN stitching: stitcher.py